ablygo/ablygo.github.io/do-syntax.md

 # Declarations

+### Commas separating arguments in functions

+I plan to have commas separate arguments in lambdas like in Idris, but also in function declarations in general.
+I feel like this reads better when you also have `|` as or-patterns, as you can view `,` as being like a product, `|` as being like a sum, and then it's easy to understand what they mean.

+This also allows eliding some parentheses, and makes generalizing polyvariadic lambda case very straightforward.
+The main disadvantage is that function declaration and use don't mirror each other.
+Overall I feel like the pros outweight the cons.

 ### Guards and pattern guards

 I plan to require `where` to precede the `|` to use guards.
 This has two benefits: